 Styling flannel is not hard, you just need to pay attention to the occasion.
 Many styles are casual, with a few being viable for business casual.
 Casual looks tend to either channel the “lumberjack” look or something more punk.
 Whichever you go for, remember that you’ll likely feel great wearing it

-You will definitely find some flannel red check shirt that feature different colors but lack a print.
-You can tell that these are flannel by touch, and some other visual tells such as slightly raised fibers on the fringes of the silhouette.
-Normally flannel is a no-go when it comes to wearing it with business dress, but a plain flannel shirt can be easily disguised under a blazer or sports jacket.
+You will definitely find some flannel red check shirt that features different colors but lacks a print.
+You can tell that these are flannel by touch and some other visual tells such as slightly raised fibers on the fringes of the silhouette.
+Normally flannel is a no-go when it comes to wearing it with a business dress, but a plain flannel shirt can be easily disguised under a blazer or sports jacket.
 It should still be passed up when wearing a suit, but for business casual, and non-client facing meetings you’re in the clear

 Wear yours over a t-shirt or tank with the sleeves rolled up and the front open.
 In warmer temperatures, the short-sleeve version makes a stylish alternative to a t-shirt.